-Our operation includes a workforce of circa 2,500 directly employed workers, small number of contracted workers in Australia and 7 contracted workers in the Philippines.
-Most of our workforce are support workers and allied health professionals who deliver healthcare and support services to customer in their homes and the community.
+Our operation includes a workforce of circa 2,600 directly employed workers, with a small number of contracted workers in Australia and in the Philippines.
+Most of our workforce are support workers and allied health professionals who deliver healthcare and support services to customers in their homes and the community.
 Our enabling and corporate functions such as human resources, recruitment, finance and IT are run from our offices in Melbourne and Adelaide.